nicolasparada/js-router/README.md

 navigate('/')
 ```

 This function allows you to navigate imperatively.
+It accepts a second boolean argument to navigate without leaving history behind (`history.replaceState`).